Information Disclosure and Promotion Policy Design for Platforms: Equilibrium Analysis

-The equilibrium characterization in Theorem~\ref{thm:epsilonEq} does not rule out the existence of other equilibria, including ones that may generate even higher consumer surplus.
-For example, it is possible that there exist equilibria where the platform requires the seller to set low prices for a fixed number of periods which benefits early consumers, and then it commits to promote the seller at high prices in later periods to increase the seller's payoff.
-Note that this is possible as, in principle, $\bA$ can depend on the entire history.
-Depending on the structure of $\rho$ and $W$, such alternation between high and low prices might generate greater average consumer welfare in equilibrium, relative to the equilibrium characterized in Theorem~\ref{thm:epsilonEq}, while maintaining the seller's total expected revenue.
-However, such equilibria requires both parties to have \emph{precise} knowledge of the length of the selling horizon, as well as strong commitment on behalf of the platform; even slight misspecification of the horizon length may lead to profitable deviations from both sides.
-Thus, such equilibria are difficult to implement from a practical perspective.
+The equilibrium characterization in Theorem~\ref{thm:epsilonEq} does not rule out the existence of other equilibria, including ones that may generate even higher consumer surplus.\footnote{For example, there may exist equilibria where the platform incentivizes the seller to set low prices for a fixed number of periods (which benefits early consumers), and then commits to promote the seller at high prices in later periods in order to increase the seller's payoff.
+Depending on the structure of $\rho$ and $W$, such alternation between high and low prices might generate higher average consumer welfare in equilibrium, relative to the equilibrium characterized in Theorem~\ref{thm:epsilonEq}, while maintaining the seller's total expected revenue.
+Nonetheless, it can be shown that if the optimal simple confounding policy $\alpha^C$ that is constructed by solving problem \eqref{eq: ConfoundingProblemSimple} and the optimal signaling mechanism $\sigma$ associated with this policy are uniquely determined, then the on-the-equilibrium path induced by the strategy profile of Theorem~\ref{thm:epsilonEq} is the only such path that (i) corresponds to a horizon maximin equilibrium that is asymptotically platform-optimal (see Definition~\ref{def: HorizonMaximinEqm}), (ii) consists of a simple confounding promotion policy, and (iii) assumes that the seller breaks ties in favor of the platform in case of indifference. } {While it is not necessarily unique, the equilibrium characterized in Theorem~\ref{thm:epsilonEq} satisfies desirable robustness properties.
+Concretely, in what follows we consider a setting where agents have no precise knowledge of the game's time horizon, and aim to maintain a high time-average payoff while taking into account this uncertainty.
+We establish that the equilibrium characterized by Theorem~\ref{thm:epsilonEq} is also an equilibrium in this setting.}

-{Nevertheless, we next establish that the equilibrium characterized by Theorem~\ref{thm:epsilonEq} is platform-optimal within a class of maximin equilibria in which strategies are not predicated on precise knowledge of the horizon length, but rather designed to maximize payoff over the worst-case realized horizon length (up to time $T$).
-For $\mu \in [0,1]$ and $T \geq 1$, and given the strategies $(\bA,\sigma,\bP)$, define the minimal time-average payoff obtained by the platform by some period $\bar{t}$:

-and for a fixed period $t$, define the seller's minimal time-average continuation payoff given history $h \in H_t$ as:
+{Formally, we establish that the equilibrium characterized by Theorem~\ref{thm:epsilonEq} is {asymptotically} platform-optimal within a class of maximin equilibria in which strategies are not predicated on precise knowledge of the horizon length, but rather designed to maximize payoff over the worst-case realized horizon length (up to time $T$).
+For $\mu \in [0,1]$ and $T \geq 1$, and given the strategies $(\bA,\sigma,\bP)$, define the minimal time-average payoff obtained by the platform by some period $T$ as and for a fixed period $t$, define the seller's minimal time-average continuation payoff given history $h \in H_t$ as: Based on these payoff functions, we introduce equilibria in which the platform and the seller maximize their minimal time-average payoffs at every history.